AstralMyst/Other-Code/README.md

 # Other-Code
-Some code programs that I have done in my free time.
+Some code programs that I have done in my free time or do not fit under other categories.